Gasholder is a Grade B listed building in the Fife local planning authority area, Scotland. First listed on 12 December 2017. Gasholders.

 Description

-A pair of gasholders located on the former gasworks site at Grange Road, south of Dunfermline.
-No. 2 Gasholder (the northern of the pair) was built in 1893 by Clayton Son and Co Ltd (guide frame, holder and tank) for the Dunfermline Gas Light Company and is of Type 32 frame.
-The two-tier circular frame is 15.1 metres in height and has twelve wrought iron lattice standards on plain classical moulded plinths, braced by two tiers of wrought iron lattice girders with flower-bosses at the diagonals.
-It has two tiers of diagonal tie-rod bracings.
-Two telescopic wrought iron riveted shells are set in a sunken brickwork and puddled clay lined tank (31.1 metres in diameter and 7.3 metres in depth).
+A pair of gasholders are situated on the former gasworks site at Grange Road, south of Dunfermline.
+No. 2 Gasholder, the northern of the two, was constructed in 1893 by Clayton Son and Co Ltd for the Dunfermline Gas Light Company.
+It is a Type 32 frame gasholder reaching 15.1 metres in height and featuring a two-tier circular frame supported by twelve wrought iron lattice standards resting on plain classical moulded plinths.
+These standards are braced by two tiers of wrought iron lattice girders incorporating flower-bosses at the diagonals, further reinforced by two tiers of diagonal tie-rod bracings.
+Two telescopic wrought iron riveted shells are contained within a sunken tank, with brickwork and puddled clay lining, measuring 31.1 metres in diameter and 7.3 metres in depth.

-No. 3 Gasholder (the southern of the pair) was built in 1922 by R and J Dempster Ltd (holder and tank) for the Dunfermline Corporation Gas Department.
-The four-lift spiral guided circular holder is around 41.1 metres in height when fully extended and 8.2 metres in height when retracted into the above ground tank.
-Four telescopic steel riveted sheeted shells are set in an above ground steel riveted sheeted circular tank (40.3 metres in diameter and 8.5 metres in depth).
+No. 3 Gasholder, the southern gasholder, was built in 1922 by R and J Dempster Ltd for the Dunfermline Corporation Gas Department.
+This is a four-lift spiral guided circular holder, approximately 41.1 metres in height when fully extended and 8.2 metres when retracted into the above ground tank.
+It has four telescopic steel riveted sheeted shells set in a circular, above-ground steel riveted sheeted tank measuring 40.3 metres in diameter and 8.5 metres in depth.

-There have been some repairs to the interior of No. 2 Gasholder and several alterations and repairs to the interior of No. 3 Gasholder.
-Alterations to No. 3 Gasholder are known to have taken place in 1970, 1995, 1996 and 1997 and include repairs to the inner lifts, related mechanisms and guides and the tank.
-There has also been the addition of passing platforms around the lift access staircase and a solid bar handrail at the crown curb in 1995 and 1996 respectively.
+Repairs have been undertaken to the interior of No. 2 Gasholder, and alterations and repairs to the interior of No. 3 Gasholder.
+Alterations to No. 3 Gasholder occurred in 1970, 1995, 1996 and 1997, including repair work on the inner lifts, related mechanisms and guides, and the tank itself.
+Additionally, passing platforms were added around the lift access staircase, and a solid bar handrail was installed at the crown curb in 1995 and 1996 respectively.

-The offices building and adjacent ancillary building, both located north of the gasholders, date to the middle of the 20th century.
-Each building is of brick construction with flat roof and rendered exterior wall finish.
-The offices building, immediately north of the gasholders, is arranged over two floors containing multiple office rooms with a money safe on the ground floor and paperwork safe on first floor.
-The ancillary building, located north of the offices building, is also arranged over two floors with live gas equipment on the ground floor, acting as a booster house, and a suite of offices on the first floor.
-These buildings are of later date than the remaining gasholders and relate to a later period of development of the gasworks site.
+Located north of the gasholders are two buildings dating to the middle of the 20th century.
+These are brick-built structures with flat roofs and rendered exterior walls.
+The offices building, immediately north of the gasholders, is arranged over two floors, containing multiple office rooms, with a money safe on the ground floor and a paperwork safe on the first floor.
+The adjacent ancillary building, further north, also features two floors.
+The ground floor houses live gas equipment, serving as a booster house, while the first floor contains a suite of offices.
+These later buildings represent a subsequent phase of development for the gasworks site.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.